201-created/ember-cli-acceptance-test-helpers/README.md

  * test/document `hasClass` option
  * a `within(selector/component, block&)` helper
- * every expectation only adds 1 expectation, so it's easy to use `expect(X)`
+ * every expectation only adds 1 expectation, so it's easy to use `expect(X)` For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).